zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

-# Installing Zowe via a convenience build
+# Installing Zowe via a convenience build (PAX file)

 You install the Zowe&trade; convenience build by obtaining a PAX file and using this to create the Zowe runtime environment.